exercism/v3/languages/elixir/reference/implementing-a-concept-exercise.md

 - `lib/$slug.ex`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `test/$slug_test.ex`: the test suite.
-- `example.ex`: an example implementation that passes all the tests.
+- `lib/example.ex`: an example implementation that passes all the tests.

 ## Step 8: add analyzer (optional)